amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

 ## CLIP, Stable Diffusion and the future
 Other networks integrating text and images have surged to fame:
-- CLIP uses pairs of images and their captions to classify new images in any class of choice without re-training
+- CLIP uses pairs of images and their captions to classify new images in any class of choice, without re-training
 - Stable Diffusion takes in input textual descriptions of scenes and generates stunning images

 This is likely to advance  in the near future